cnnoka01/Splunk-Projects/README.md

 # Step 3: Creating Reports and Dashboards
 All the searches executed in **Step 2** were first saved as reports using the recommended naming convention for Splunk (<GroupName>_<ObjectType>_<Description>) as seen in the screenshot captured from my local instance
 ![ReportsList](Screenshot_ReportsList.png)
-Each report was then added to a dashboard named ***WebSvrProject_Dashboard_Operations*** that i created.
+Each report was then added to a dashboard named ***WebSvrProject_Dashboard_Operations*** that I created.
 I rearranged and renamed the tiles.
 Each tile's drilldown editore was was set to **"Link to Search"** to make them more interactive for whoever is granted access to view the dashboard.
 ![DrilldownEditor](Screenshot_DrilldownEditor.png)

-The final dashboard can be seen below 😁
+The final dashboard can be seen below 😁 This can be emailed, exported or made available to other user profiles on the Splunk instance who need to access it for operational reasons.
 ![Dashboard](Screenshot_OperationsDashboard.png)

 This project is a starting point, and I'm excited to continue adding more advanced queries as I improve my skills in Splunk.
+Thank you for reading and please feel free to leave comments/suggestions on how i can improve this project or even project ideas i couple explore in the future! 😊